 Sleep Number’s C2 Classic Series model is the most basic and standard of Sleep Number mattresses.
 It does not come with a lot of bells and whistles, but that’s not always a bad thing.
 This mattress seems to be a hit with budget-friendly folks, mostly couples, who want the Sleep Number experience.

-The C2 mattress is 8 inches thick (2 inches thinner than the C4 mattress) and made with Rayon/polypropelene fabric blend.
+The C2 mattress is 8 inches thick (2 inches thinner than the C4 mattress)

 Inside the mattress, you will find one or two air chambers, depending on the size of your mattress.
 Sleep Number calls this “DualAir™ adjustability” and it allows you to adjust firmness and support on each side of the bed to your Sleep Number setting.